eser/stack/di/README.md

 hard-coded dependencies from the code, making it possible to change them whenever needed.

-As it fosters loose coupling, its use enhances the testability and maintainability of the codebase.
+By promoting loose coupling, it enhances the testability and maintainability of the overall codebase structure.

 ### Dependency Injection Container (DIC)